pqy000/SemiTimeSeries/README.md

 ## Reference
 The two papers were not presented at the top-tier conference.
-I think the main reason is lack of further analysis.
+I think the main reason is the lack of further analysis for semi-supervised learning.

 [1][SEMI-SUPERVISED TIME SERIES CLASSIFICATION BY TEMPORAL RELATION PREDICTION](https://haoyfan.github.io/papers/SemiTime_ICASSP2021.pdf)